Resend vs SendGrid for Solo Developers

 The feature set is comprehensive.
 Email templates with a visual editor, contact management, scheduled sending, A/B testing for subject lines, and detailed analytics.
 If you need a single platform that handles every type of email your business might send, SendGrid covers it.

 SendGrid has been around long enough that every framework and language has a working integration.
-The free tier gives you 100 emails per day, which is identical to Resend.
-For solo developers who need both transactional and marketing capabilities, SendGrid avoids the need for two separate services.
+One thing to know before you build on the free tier.
+SendGrid's free option is a 60-day trial of 100 emails per day rather than a permanent free plan, so once the trial lapses you need a paid plan to keep sending.
+Resend's free tier is permanent at 3,000 emails per month with a 100-per-day cap.
+For solo developers who need both transactional and marketing capabilities, SendGrid avoids the need for two separate services, though the Marketing Campaigns product is billed separately from the Email API.

 Key Differences